 -cryptophyte chloroplast pigments are well adapted to dim light, turbid waters of CRE (Herfort et al., 2012)

--data showing cryptophyte counts in relation to M. major (Peterson, 2012)
+-data showing cryptophyte counts in relation to M. major (Peterson, 2012) YES!!

 -some of the data from (Herfort et al., 2011b) on bloom initiation:

--saltwater intrusion and subsequent temporary decrease in turbulence has recently been shown, along with coinciding neap tides, to correlate with the initiation of bloom
+-saltwater intrusion and subsequent temporary decrease in turbulence has recently been shown, along with coinciding neap tides, to correlate with the initiation of bloom YES!!!!

 Methods